awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-configurable-custom.md

 1. [Creating DNS Records](#iot-custom-endpoints-configurable-custom-dns)

-## Registering server certificates in AWS certificate manager<a name="iot-custom-endpoints-configurable-custom-register-certificate"></a>
+## Registering Server Certificates in AWS Certificate Manager<a name="iot-custom-endpoints-configurable-custom-register-certificate"></a>

 Before you create a domain configuration with a custom domain, you must register your server certificate chain in [AWS Certificate Manager \(ACM\)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html)\.
 You can use three types of server certificates\.
 + [ACM Generated Public Certificates](#iot-custom-endpoints-configurable-custom-register-certificate-acm)